KevinCarhart/Class3-Week4-Assignment4/README.md

 There is only one R file.
 The assumptions on how to use it are as follows:

 (1) Your working directory should be "UCI HAR Dataset".
 The script will not set this for you, which means that you may unzip the UCI data anywhere you want.
-But please setwd() to "UCI HAR Dataset" before running, and this way the script will be able to find everything within the test and train folders.
+But please setwd() to "UCI HAR Dataset" before running, and this way the script will be able to find everything within the test and train folders.<BR>
 (2) The script assumes the "dplyr" and "tidyr" libraries.
 However, if you do not load these libraries before running run_analysis.R, the script will load them for you.

 Given these two assumptions, it is a one-step process to run the script.
 From the R prompt, execute run_analysis()